 My love affair?
 The Fairfax Arms, Gilling East.
 It offers, like any relationship should, trust – you know the food’s going to be good; it’s a contender for Yorkshire’s Favourite Pub 2018 crown.

-It’s romantic, with a pretty-as-a-picture setting, flowing stream and chiffchaffs singing from the trees.
+It’s romantic, with a pretty-as-a-picture setting, a flowing stream and chiffchaffs singing from the trees.

 The Orangery restaurant, with its separate a la carte menu, is intimate and we all know long-lasting relationships need good humour to survive.
 That comes in the form of restaurant manager, Grant Henderson, whose Geordie wit is welcoming and warm.